 Before we had the phrase “women in rock,” Rosetta rocked churches, tent-meetings, revivals, dance clubs, stadiums, and concert halls — from Carnegie Hall to the Grand Ole Opry.
 Her remarkable journey–from Cotton Plant, Arkansas to an acknowledged influence on Elvis Presley, Johnny Cash, and a generation of British rockers–shows how a black female gospel musician was an essential player in the development of rock-and-roll.
 She is a pioneer and considered by many to be “The Mother of Rock and Roll.”

 When 18 year old John Coltrane moved to Philadelphia, in 1943 the nation’s third largest city, he entered a fundamentally different world from his hometown of High Point, N.C.
 Like many African-Americans who migrated to major cities of the North, Coltrane joined older family members and friends already settled there.
 They lived in an apartment at 1450 N. 12th Street between Jefferson and Master Streets in an area since demolished for the Yorktown Urban Renewal project.

-The Woodbine Club was located on the corner of 12th and Master Streets.
-According to Johnny Coles, it was “a minute” from John Coltrane’s apartment.
+The Woodbine was an after hours club located in North Philly.
+According to Johnny Coles, it was “a minute” from John Coltrane’s apartment on North 12th Street.

 Sister Rosetta Tharpe was inducted into the Philadelphia Walk of Fame in 2017.